rekhasasik/DrawingApplication/Readme.txt

 Additional Feature:
 Apart from Create Canvas, Line and Rectangle, one more command H (displays History of commands) is also implemented.
-Type H to list history commands. commands are implemented as case insensitive
+Type H to list history commands.
+Type Enter to see the set of available commands. commands are implemented as case insensitive
 Just Pressing Enter shows the supported commands. input.txt contain sample input.